 2. Hand Positions

 Does it really matter how you hold the pencil?
-You bet it does, particularly if you tend to have either a very heavy hand ortoo light a hand.
+You bet it does, particularly if you tend to have either a very heavy hand or a very light hand.

 Did you know if you hold your pencil farther away from the lead as shown here, it prevents you from actually being able to press too hard?
 It does, try it—both holding it farther away from the point and closer to the point.

 In blending techniques, there will be times you need to press hard and other times, to barely touch the paper.

 Being patient with layering is something I cannot stress enough as it is extremely important.
 I truly believe, to achieve the best possible application and ultimate blending of color-mixing and layering, you need to methodically and patiently do one layer at a time, gradually increasing pressure and changing direction with each layer to achieve the desired outcome.